scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 A regular TRC update is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged.

-A TRC update qualifies as a regular update, if the following rules apply in regard to the TRC's payload information.
+A TRC update qualifies as a regular update if the following rules apply in regard to the TRC's payload information.

 - The settings of the following fields in the updated TRC MUST remain the same compared to the predecessor TRC:
    - The voting quorum set in the `votingQuorum` field.
    - The core ASes specified in the `coreASes` field.
    - The authoritative ASes specified in the `authoritativeASes` field.
-   - The number of sensitive and regular voting certificates as well as Control Plane root certificates included in the `certificates` field, and their distinguished names.
+   - The number of sensitive and regular voting certificates as well as Control Plane root certificates included in the `certificates` field and their distinguished names.
    - The set of sensitive voting certificates specified in the `certificates` field.
 - For every regular voting certificate that changes, the regular voting certificate in the predecessor TRC is part of the voters on the updated TRC.
 That is, for each changed regular voting certificate, an index in the `votes` field of the updated TRC MUST refer to the changed regular voting certificate in the predecessor TRC.
 - For every Control Plane root certificate that changes, the updated TRC MUST include a signature created with the private key belonging to the changed Control Plane root certificate (which is part of the predecessor TRC).